 How Do Antiperspirants and Deodorants Work?

 This causes you not to sweat (as much).
 There are many names manufacturers use for the word “aluminum.”
-Sometimes the ingredient will actually contain the word aluminum, however, there are ways of disguising the fact that aluminum is an ingredient, so consumers are sometimes duped.
+Sometimes the ingredient will actually contain the word aluminum, however, there are ways of disguising the fact that aluminum is an ingredient, so consumers are often duped.

 Deodorants are also added to most antiperspirants.
 They are generally chemicals that neutralize smell or just cover it up.
 Most people it seems, choose to use anti-perspirants these days, since there is two-for-one action going on---less sweat, less stink.

 Some Things to Sweat About (Things You Need to Know About Why Sweating is Important)